tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Tried to reconcile with not treating her family well by recording their history
 - They express love differently
 - (Malaysia mentioned!)
+- Talks about death of a child

+# Ch 3

 -